mattday/addthis-social-sign-in/readme.txt

 = Do I need to create an account? =

-No. You only need to create an account if you want to see how your users are sharing your blog; the sharing itself works the same either way.
+No. You only need to create an account if you want to see which networks your users are using to sign in.

 = Is JavaScript required? =

 All of the options required through this plugin require javascript.
 JavaScript must be enabled.
-We load the actual interface via JavaScript at run-time, which allows us to upgrade the core functionality of the menu itself automatically everywhere.
+We load the actual interface via JavaScript at run-time, which allows us to upgrade the core functionality automatically everywhere.

 = Why use AddThis? =
 1. Ease of use.
 AddThis is easy to install, customize and localize.
 We've worked hard to make it the simplest, most recognized sharing tool on the internet.
 1. Performance.
 The AddThis menu code is tiny and fast.
 We constantly optimize its behavior and design to make sharing a snap.
 1. Peace of mind.
 AddThis gathers the best services on the internet so you don't have to, and backs them up with industrial strength analytics, code caching, active tech support and a thriving developer community.
 1. Configurable greetings for visitors from Twitter, Facebook, and other sites
-1. Supports calls-to action such as share, follow, or other custom actions
-1. Fully customizable interface, including background color, text color, and more
+1. Fully customizable interface
 1. It's free!

 = Who else uses AddThis? =